Braces are a big milestone for kids. Some look forward to it. Some dread it. But all can enjoy and benefit from seeing an orthodontist.

-Dr. W. Vaughn Holland, our in-house orthodontist and Jacksonville native, is trained in both prosthodontics and orthodontics.
-He specializes in the diagnosis, prevention, and treatment of dentofacial irregularities and can help align the teeth and jaws.
+Dr. W. Vaughn Holland, our in-house orthodontist and Jacksonville native, is trained in prosthodontics and orthodontics.
+He specializes in diagnosing, preventing, and treating dentofacial irregularities and can help align the teeth and jaws.
 Less than ten doctors in the United States have this dual specialty!

-The American Association of Orthodontists recommend a check-up with an orthodontists specialist no later than age 7.
+The American Association of Orthodontists recommends a check-up with an orthodontist specialist no later than age 7.